Rjoss/Middleman-Google-Web-Starter/README.md

 # Google Web Starter - Middleman
-A quick and dirty Middlman app using Google Web Starter css and js.
+A quick Middlman app using Google Web Starter css and js.

 ---